rominavarela-it/ub-scripts/README.md

 # ub-scripts
 Scripts for ubuntu

-Clone this repository and run
+Clone this repository and run:

  > make